 Standard College makes every effort to assist student succeed through the Program.
-In cases in which a student does not meet the Standards of satisfactory academic progression he or she shall be dismissed from the program.
-Student dismissed for failure to meet satisfactory academic progression standard may apply for re-admission into the program for next enrollment period.
-Readmission to the program is not quaranteed. (see readmission policy)
+In cases in which a student does not meet the Standards of satisfactory academic progression he or she shall be placed on probation or be dismissed from the program.
+A student dismissed for failure to meet satisfactory academic progression standard may apply for readmission to the program after 180 days from the date of dismissal.
+(See readmission policy)